2/20/2025

 speaker

-Arthur Ajamian
+Arthur Gemmian

 Senior Vice President and Chief Financial Officer

-Yeah, so I think we guided to LIFO income and as we alluded to in our remarks, that it's not that we're expecting prices or costs to decrease for the remainder of the year.
-So some of that was timing related to some specialty stainless and stainless steel and alloy products.
+Yeah, so I think we guided to LIFO income, and as we alluded to in our remarks, that it's not that we're expecting prices or costs to decrease for the remainder of the year.
+So some of that was timing related to some specialty stainless steel and alloy products.
 But generally speaking, the gross profit margin improvement has more to do with cost alignment, meaning costs on hand, getting better alignment with replacement costs.
 And then to the extent that there's any average selling price uplift, you're right that there will be some additional pickup on the margin side from that.
-Okay.

 speaker